bhavyapandya07/Bus_Ticket_Booking_Website/README.md

 # 🚌 Bus Ticket Booking Website 🎟️

 The Bus Ticket Booking Website is a simple web application that allows users to book bus tickets online.
-The website is built using HTML, CSS, JavaScript, and PHP, and it includes a MySQL database to store user information and bookings.
+The website is built using C#, ASP.NET, HTML, CSS, JavaScript, and PHP, and it includes a MySQL database to store user information and bookings.

 ## 📁 Files in the Repository